RefugeeHotspot/RefugeeHotspot/Hotspot-Setup-Travelogue.md

 # WiFi Setup as Host Access Point (hostapd)

-Once we have our wireless drivers, we can
+Once we have our wireless drivers, we can set up the host as an access point.
+The usual way is with the hostapd program.

-The hostapd is a package:
+hostapd is a package:

     $ sudo apt install hostapd

-Remove wlan0 and wlan1 from `/etc/network/interfaces`, but then add
+Remove `wlan0` and `wlan1` from `/etc/network/interfaces`, but then
-the following:
+add the following:

 ```
 allow-hotplug wlan0